Live your best life by being intentional and practicing self-care. Here are the two main types of self-care and ideas to start implementing today.

 This type of self-care is essential to operate as your best self, and it needs to be viewed as mandatory.
 You can’t pour from an empty cup, and if you neglect yourself consistently you will burn out.
 You must plan to include this self-care into your routine.
 You will be a much better you for it.

-Self-care is NOT all bubble baths and manicures.
-Self-care goes way beyond that, and this is the core piece.
+Self-care goes way beyond bubble baths and getting your nails done, and this is the CORE piece.

 Self-care is ultimately about living a life you don’t need an escape from.
-A life where you are not dreading your drive to work, your job, your routine, your social life, your home, etc.
+A life where you are not dreading your drive to work, your routine, your social life, your home, etc.

-When you are living intentionally, it means you are taking advantage of all the moments in your life, including things like driving to work.
-It means you are embracing those moments as opportunities to be intentional and incorporate your values where they matter most.
+When you are living intentionally, you are taking advantage of all moments in life.
+You embrace all moments as opportunities to be intentional and incorporate your values where they matter most.

-A person who lives consistently with their values is someone who says no to things that aren’t in line with their best life.
-It is a person who says no to social gatherings that don’t bring them joy.
-A person who doesn't live on auto-pilot and doesn't waste precious moments of their lives on things that don’t add value to their life or feed their spirit.
+A person who lives consistently with their values is a person who says no to things that aren’t in line with their best self.
+They say no to social gatherings or commitments that don’t bring them joy.
+They don’t live on autopilot or waste precious moments of their lives on things that don’t add value or feed their spirit.

-This type of self-care is DIFFICULT.
-It requires discipline and often it requires confronting pain that is ultimately better for you in the long run, even though it may not be easy.
+This type is DIFFICULT.
+It requires discipline and confronting pain that is ultimately better for you in the long run, despite how impossible it might feel.

-Of course, this doesn’t mean you always say no and will never have to do things you don’t want to.
-It means intentionally making choices about your habits and behaviors and knowing that when you do have to do things you might not want to, that it is a part of the bigger picture and leads you to the things you value most.
+Of course, this doesn’t mean you will always be able to say no and won’t ever have to do things that you don’t want to do.
+It just means deliberately making choices about your habits, behaviors, and thoughts, and knowing that when you do have to do things you don’t want to do, you will decide how that experience affects you and be consistent with your values.